Lithuania

 Orientation

-All grantees are required to attend a pre-departure orientation in June or July and an in-country orientation in September as a condition of their grant.
-The pre-departure orientation is organized by IIE, virtual or in-person.
+All grantees are required to attend a virtual pre-departure orientation in June or July as a condition of their grant.
+The event is organized by IIE.

 Candidate Profile

-Candidates must be mature, self-motivated individuals who are capable of working independently.
-Applicants of all backgrounds are welcome to apply.
+Candidates must be self-motivated individuals who are capable of working independently.

 Eligibility